 Indexing means collecting the necessary data which will be later returned as search results.
 Building an index allows us to optimize speed and performance in finding relevant pages, products, and documents in response to a search query.
 There are 2 drastically different ways to index your site.

-5. Style your search in a few clicks
+5. Style your search in a few clicks with our Search Designer

-The easiest way to implement our search is to display search results in a layover (as shown in the gif above).
-The layover is triggered when the user presses Enter or the search button (if you have one) to submit the search query.
-The SERP is then shown above your page so this almost never requires any further CSS tweaks.
+The easiest way to implement our search is to display search results in an overlay, which is our default option.
+The overlay is triggered when the searcher presses Enter or the search button to submit the search query.
+The Search Engine Results Page (SERP) is then shown above your page so this almost never requires any further changes on your side.

 Take it to the next level

-- Dive into your search stats: view the number of queries over a specific time range, recent queries, frequent queries, query traction of a specific query and a detailed analytics table on the performance of each query (which results get clicked, what's the SERP bounce rate, what's the general query performance score, etc.).
+Dive into your search stats: view the number of queries over a specific time range, recent queries, frequent queries, query traction of a specific query and a detailed analytics table on the performance of each query (which results get clicked, what's the SERP bounce rate, what's the general query performance score, etc.).
 All reports can be exports as CSV for your record.

 Add custom synonyms to your Dictionary to enrich your content with virtual synonyms and thus automatically influence the search result ranking.